Help center

 Do I need to upgrade my devices?

-Not at all.
-Your older devices will still work, they just won’t get the full benefit of your newer router.
+In most cases, no. Your older devices could still work, they just won’t get the full benefit of your newer router.
 That’s okay for many tasks like streaming, browsing, or smart home controls.

-But if you want faster speeds, better battery life, or stronger connections in busy homes, upgrading to newer Wi‑Fi 6 or 7-compatible devices can help future-proof your setup
+However, if you want faster speeds, better battery life, or a stronger connection if your home is busy, upgrading to newer Wi‑Fi 6 or 7-compatible devices can help future-proof your setup.

 FAQ